Ferrous Metal vs. Non-Ferrous Metal

 Nonferrous scrap metal is scrap metal other than iron and steel.
-Nonferrous scrap metal includes aluminum, which includes foil and cans, copper, lead, zinc, nickel, titanium, cobalt, chromium, and precious metals.
+Nonferrous scrap metal includes aluminum, foil, cans, copper, lead, zinc, nickel, titanium, cobalt, chromium, and precious metals.
 While the volume of non-ferrous scrap metal is less then ferrous scrap, it is more valuable by the pound then ferrous scrap metal.
+That is why so many business owners invest in non-ferrous recycling equipment and processes.

 Non-Ferrous Metal Recycling

-- 2.5 million tons of aluminum scrap annually
+- Up to 5 million tons of aluminum scrap annually

-Furthermore all metals, including both ferrous and non-ferrous can be recycled indefinitely without loosing any of their properties, an attractive feature to many scrap metal processors.
-The ever-increasing value of non-ferrous metals from aluminum to exotic metal shavings has resulted in the need for specialized baling equipment.
-Harmony Enterprises can provide the appropriate solution for any size enterprise from small metal-fabricating firms to large-scale industrial production facilities.
+All metals, including both ferrous and non-ferrous, can be recycled indefinitely without loosing any of their properties, an attractive feature to many scrap metal processors.
+The ever-increasing value of non-ferrous metals from aluminum to exotic metal shavings has resulted in the need for specialized recycling baling equipment.
+Harmony Enterprises can provide the appropriate solution from our wide range of solutions for any size enterprise, from small metal-fabricating firms to large-scale industrial production facilities.

 Benefits to Non-Ferrous Metal Recycling

 The use of both ferrous and non-ferrous metals has continued to increase over the years.
-The amount of aluminum in production alone is astonishing.
-It is estimated that world primary production of aluminum is around 24 million tons on average per year, of which Australia is the largest producer.
+The amount of aluminum in production alone is astonishing!
+It is estimated that world primary production of aluminum is around 66 million tons on average per year, of which China, Australia, and Brazil are the largest producers.
 With metal production in general on the rise, and the valuable resources necessary for their production dwindling, it is more important then ever to find ways to find further value out of scrap metal reuse.

-Additionally the recovery of non-ferrous metals for recycling provides both environmental and economic benefits.
+The recovery of non-ferrous metals for recycling provides both environmental and economic benefits.
+Here are just a few of the reasons you should consider recycling if you generate non-ferrous metal by-products in your operations:

 - Non-Ferrous Metal Recycling creates a safer work environment.